 Due to the vast amounts of knowledge trainees had to pick up, the curriculum was designed so that new topics would always build upon the foundations of earlier topics.
 This made learning more progressive and seamless.
 Furthermore, classroom theory was always accompanied by hands-on practice, giving trainees ample opportunity to apply their knowledge via daily assignments and regular projects.
 This ensured that trainees had a deep understanding of what they were taught.
 Lessons were held five days a week, with lectures in the mornings and practical sessions in the afternoon.

-Trainees Teo Zuo Zhe and Toh Chern Yi can attest to the thoroughness of the program.
+Trainee Teo Zuo Zhe can attest to the thoroughness of the program.
 “The most challenging part was absorbing the sheer amount of content that was taught,” says Zuo Zhe, who was a manufacturing engineer in the oil and gas industry prior to joining TFIP.
 He overcame this by putting in extra hours to study and looking up additional resources on Coursera or YouTube.

-Zuo Zhe and Chern Yi have since started their attachments at DBS and LGT Bank, respectively.
-Both of them are excited to apply what they have learned in a practical way.
-Having gone through the program, they also encourage others who are considering upskilling themselves to give TFIP a shot.
+Zuo Zhe has since started his attachment at LGT Bank.
+He is excited to apply what he has learned in a practical way.
+Having gone through the program, he also encourages others who are considering upskilling themselves to give TFIP a shot.

 “Congratulations to all 22 graduates on the successful completion of their training with DigiPen (Singapore), under the TFIP’s Artificial Intelligence track,” Mr. Ng Nam Sin, Chief Executive Officer of IBF, says.
 “I understand that the programs and learning are very rigorous — understandably so, as AI is a very specialized field of work.
 It will equip you well for your attachments with your respective financial institutions.
 I wish you success and look forward to you joining the financial sector as technology professionals.”